 If you do not satisfy all examination requirements within a maximum of seven years, your earliest USMLE passing performance will no longer be valid for ECFMG Certification.
 It is your responsibility to track your progress toward meeting the exam requirements for ECFMG Certification.
 ECFMG will not notify you of upcoming deadlines to meet the seven-year requirement and will not notify you if one (or more) of your passing performances becomes invalid for ECFMG Certification because you failed to meet the seven-year requirement.

-An international medical graduate passed Step 1 on November 30, 2014 and Step 2 CK on March 20, 2018.
-She has through November 30, 2021 to complete a Pathway to satisfy the remaining clinical skills and communication skills requirements for ECFMG Certification.
-If she does not complete a Pathway on or before November 30, 2021, her passing performance on Step 1 will no longer be valid for ECFMG Certification.
+An international medical graduate passed Step 1 on November 30, 2015 and Step 2 CK on March 20, 2019.
+She has through November 30, 2022 to satisfy the clinical skills and communication skills requirements for ECFMG Certification through a Pathway.
+If she does not have an accepted Pathways application on record by November 30, 2022, her passing performance on Step 1 will no longer be valid for ECFMG Certification.

 Under this ECFMG requirement, more than one USMLE passing performance can become invalid for ECFMG Certification.